Halászlé Fisherman's Soup

 - 3 Cloves Garlic minced

-- 2 Tomatoes, peeled and diced or pureed
+- 2 large Tomatoes, peeled and diced or pureed

 - 8 Yellow Chili Peppers